WHO Director Says World Is Entering Fourth Wave Of Covid-19

 “We are seeing a resurgence of Covid-19 cases in Europe.
 In the last 24 hours, we had more than 440,000 new confirmed cases.
 That’s what there is underreporting on several continents.
 The world is entering a fourth wave, but the regions have had a different behavior in relation to the pandemic”, declared Mariângela Simão.

 According to her, the virus continues to evolve with more transmissible variants.
-But due to vaccination, there was a dissociation between cases and deaths, as vaccination reduced the number of deaths resulting from covid-19.
-She recalled that immunization reduces hospitalizations but does not interrupt transmission.
+But due to vaccination, there was a dissociation between cases and deaths, as vaccination reduced the number of deaths resulting from Covid-19. she remembered that immunization reduces hospitalizations but does not interrupt transmission.

 The director assessed that the new peaks in Europe are due to the opening and relaxation of distancing measures in the summer, in addition to the inconsistent use of prevention measures in countries and regions.